bones-codes/the_colonel/README.md

 **Keylogger:**
 The keylogger is a user space C daemon.

-Once installed, the keylogger becomes a daemon, hides its PID, creates the required directory and logs, [dynamically finds the keyboard /dev/input/event file](../master/lkm/col_kl.c#L117-L140) †, and begins listening to the custom /proc entry that was created by the rootkit.
+Once installed, the keylogger creates the required directory and logs, [dynamically finds the keyboard /dev/input/event file](../master/lkm/col_kl.c#L117-L140) †, and begins listening to the custom /proc entry that was created by the rootkit.
 When the appropriate command is passed to the custom /proc entry, keylogging is activated.
 Keycodes and their values are captured from the keyboard /dev/input/event file and written to /opt/__col_log/evlog.txt (keylog).
 The keylogger also logs its activity, as well as any errors, to /opt/__col_log/log.txt.
 Since the created directory is prefixed appropriately, it is hidden by the rootkit.
+The rootkit also automatically hides the keylogger PID.

 Keylog translation is currently handled by the Python [translation module](../master/irc/key.py) accessed remotely via the IRC bot or locally through the rtcmd command-line program.
 The translation is done using custom keymaps built using the linux/input.h file.

+On removal of the Colonel, the custom logs and directory are deleted.

 _Building the keylogger was fairly straightforward.
-In researching the keylogger build, I focused on [keyboard input](http://stackoverflow.com/questions/3662368/dev-input-keyboard-format) and keycode translation._
+In researching the keylogger build, I focused on [keyboard input](http://stackoverflow.com/questions/3662368/dev-input-keyboard-format), and [daemons](http://www.netzmafia.de/skripten/unix/linux-daemon-howto.html)_
 _† This feature is untested._

 <a name="irc"/>
 **IRC Bot:**
-The IRC bot is a daemon based on the python IRC framework.
+The IRC bot is a user space Python daemon based on the [Python IRC framework](https://pypi.python.org/pypi/irc).

+Once installed, the bot connects to the specified channel and begins listening for commands.
+The bot PID is automatically hidden by the rootkit upon installation.
 Commands can be passed through channel traffic, private messages, and DCC sessions.
-Bot PID is automatically hidden upon installation.
+Accepted commands are outlined in [Usage](#usage).

 Commands that are not bot-specific are written to the custom rootkit /proc entry.
-[Keylog translation](,,/master/irc/col_bot#L109-L116) is handled through the translate function in [irc/key.py](../master/irc/key.py#L57-L109).

-_IRC bot [PID](../master/irc/col_bot#L256-L262) is hidden on installation._
+Once the command is processed, the updated rootkit status is displayed.

+The IRC bot is killed on the removal of the Colonel.
+It can also be killed by passing the `die` command via IRC.

 <a name="installation"/>